Conducting emotions

 "...I usually say that with the end of a wand I draw whole paintings...”
 (Henry J. Wood, English conductor)

-Any public encounter with classical pieces performed by professional musicians is a paradox per se.
-On the one hand, a bursting storm of emotions rising in the listeners’ souls.
+Any public encounter with classical pieces performed by professional musicians is a paradox, per se.
+On the one hand, a bursting storm of emotions rises in the listeners’ souls.
 On the other hand - numerous conventions and restrictions any visit to the Philharmonic is accompanied with: the dress code, moderation and accuracy of manners and behavior, a state of having your body literally "squeezed" between the armrests of a decent soft chair.
-To perceive and experience the effect of music, we have only ears, eyes and imagination.
+To perceive and experience the effect of music, we have only ears, eyes, and imagination.
 We do, but not the orchestra conductor.
-He is the only person to be allowed to express himself emotionally during the performance.
+He is the only person allowed to express himself emotionally during the performance.
 But, being a part of the public, we have no opportunity to watch this performance, since for most of the time the conductor faces the hall with his back.
 The storm of emotions, as if through a semiconductor, passes from him to the orchestra, which reproduces them in music we perceive.